 Bladder diverticula are often diagnosed on imaging studies like a CT scan or ultrasound.
 Oftentimes, this is done while imaging for a different health concern (incidental finding).
 If bladder diverticulum is suspected, more specific tests will be ordered.
 These tests include:

 Cystogram (x-ray test of the bladder with contrast dye).

 Cystoscopy (placing a scope into the bladder via the urethra).

 How is a bladder diverticulum treated?

-Congenital or acquired diverticula do not always require treatment, particularly if they are not associated with urinary infections, bladder stones, or urinary reflux. (backwards flow of urine into the kidneys) Bladder diverticula associated with bladder tumors, recurrent infection, or urinary retention do need treatment.
-For patients with diverticula and urinary obstruction, treatment will include relief of the obstruction and possible removal of the diverticulum Bladder diverticulum can be treated with both open and laparoscopic (using small incision and camera holes) to perform the surgery.
+Congenital or acquired diverticula do not always require treatment, particularly if they are not associated with urinary infections, bladder stones, or urinary reflux (backward flow of urine into the kidneys).
+When associated with bladder tumors, recurrent infection, or urinary retention, bladder diverticula will need treatment.
+For patients with diverticula and urinary obstruction, treatment will include relief of the obstruction and possible removal of the diverticulum.
+This condition can be treated with both open and laparoscopic surgery.